Skip to main content

 System requirements

-The JupiterOne Collector requires a modern Linux based x86_64 environment with a container runtime such as Docker.
-The Beta//1.0 release of the Collector runs integration workloads sequentially, so the infrastructure should be sized based on the single largest integration job you wish to run.
+The JupiterOne Collector requires a modern Linux based x86_64 environment with a local container runtime such as Docker.
+The collector runs integration workloads sequentially, so the infrastructure should be sized based on the single largest integration job you wish to run.

 A dedicated host should be allocated for the JupiterOne collector.
-The container environment must not be shared with other non-JupiterOne services.
+It is recommended that the host appliance is not shared with other non-JupiterOne workloads.

 Operating SystemAny modern 64-bit systemd linux distribution should work.
-The JupiterOne Collector has been specifically tested against:
+The JupiterOne Collector has been specifically tested against the following Operating Systems using the official Docker Engine:

 • Ubuntu Server 22.04 LTS